 - Reduced-price lunches are available to children in households with incomes between 130 and 185 percent of poverty.

-In 2012, school cafeterias served more than 5 billion lunches, about two-thirds of them free or at a reduced price.
+In 2014, school cafeterias served almost 5 billion lunches, over two-thirds of them free or at a reduced price.
 ERS-sponsored research found that children from food-insecure and marginally secure households were more likely to eat school meals and received more of their food and nutrient intake from school meals than did other children (see Children's Food Security and Intakes from School Meals: Final Report).